alexandrak018/GeneratedDataset/README.md

 Toshikazu Kanaoka and Bilge Mutlu.
 Designing a motivational agent for behavior change in physical activity. pages 1445–1450, 04 2015. doi: 10.1145/2702613.2732924.

 <a id="14">[14]</a>
 Daniel Schulman, Timothy Bickmore, and Candace Sidner.
 An intelligent conversational agent for promoting long-term health behavior change using motivational interviewing.
-01 2011.
+AAAI Spring Symposium - Technical Report, 01 2011.